ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 The ABAC settings for the Agency organisation for all implementation types can be found below.
 This includes Residency, Licensing and Licensing Manual Groups, Theme, Add-ins and Security and Privacy settings.

-Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.
+Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting

 `Microsoft 365 Admin center > Settings > Org settings > Organization profile > Organization information`